ManishaDasari98/spotify-end-to-end-data-engineering-project/README.md

 3. AWS CloudWatch: Amazon CloudWatch is a monitoring service for AWS resources and the applications you run on them.
 You can use CloudWatch to collect and track metrics, collect and monitor log files, and set alarms.

+4. AWS Glue: AWS Glue is a serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple sources..
+You can use it for analytics, machine learning, and application development.

+5. AWS Crawler: A crawler can crawl multiple data stores in a single run.
+Upon completion, the crawler creates or updates one or more tables in your Data Catalog.
+Extract, transform, and load (ETL) jobs that you define in AWS Glue use these Data Catalog tables as sources and targets.

+6. AWS Athena: Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL